VibrantHawaii/wix-badging/README.md

     + <del>Add CAPTCHA to dialog
     + <del>Create JS email provider account
     + <del>Send email from backend
+    + Add hashed unique value to User DB from email address and user name, to use as unique ID
     + Catch error conditions on email send
     + New DB to track transactions (issue unique token for each contact button instance, revoke when used)
     + Revoke unique token when email sent